Deleted Hubstaff Talent, Hackajob and other PII risks – another tale of job search Autumn 2025

 Here are my conclusions:

 I found CV Library to be useful alternative to JobServe.
 The top site to find jobs in the autumn 2025 was LinkedIn Jobs.
 They have invested in the AI search, which was helpful in sending alert notifications to jobs according to the role.
-It is well worth your time, installing the LinkedIn mobile app and receiving alerts.
+It is well worth your time, installing the LinkedIn mobile app and electing to receive alerts.

-• I deleted my Hackajob account, because all I had was interest from JPMC and LMAX, which mandate on-site work.
+- I deleted my Hackajob account, because all I had was interest from JPMC and LMAX, which mandated only on-site work.

-• I switched off the notifications from Indeed UK, the AI is next door to useless, it would send me roles and jobs that were not appropriate, like DevOps jobs in Leeds and not my core skills, Principal Consultant – operational technology delivery.
+- I switched off the notifications from Indeed UK, the AI is next door to useless, it would send me roles and jobs that were not appropriate, like DevOps jobs in Leeds and not my core skills, Principal Consultant – operational technology delivery.
 Sometimes it was useful to be.
-I just hide my CV from search is all.
+I just hid my CV from searchers is all.

-• I considering removing Malt and I will make a decision in 2026 about that site
+- I am considering removing my Malt profile and I will make a final decision in 2026 about that site

-• I briefly looked at Europe Remotely and Simply Hired, but I was not impressed on the casual search.
-Hacker Rank was one blanked immediately, because of my past experiences over that site a couple of years ago.
+- I briefly looked at Europe Remotely and Simply Hired, but I was not impressed on the casual search.
+Hacker Rank was one site blanked immediately, because of my past experiences over that site a couple of years ago.
+I did not think the UX had substantially changed.

-• Glassdoor UK is always fun read to check out consultancies and people’s impressions of working for them.
+- Glassdoor UK is always fun read to check out consultancies and people’s reviews and impressions of working for them.
 I especially found this consultancy review enlightening.
-Also there are jobs on Glassdoor UK that repeated elsewhere: senior Java developer.
+Also there are advertised jobs on Glassdoor UK, however these are repeated elsewhere.
+See also senior Java developer.

-• Arenella ICT is ran by a LinkedIn person, who lives in the Netherlanbds.
-I signed up on October 2025, but to date, I had nothing in my inbox: not a sniff.
-I will stick around , because there are European (Outside IR35 me thinks) opportunites that could happen.
+- Arenella ICT is ran by a LinkedIn person, Kevin Parkings, who lives in the Netherlands.
+I signed up on October 2025, but to date, I had nothing in my inbox: not a whiff nor sniff.
+I will stick around , because there are European (Outside IR35 me thinks) opportunites that could eventually happen.

 I will give a special shout-out to Elwyn Griffith for his Daily Contract Lunchtime blasts on LinkedIn.
 He collates contract lead opportunities for BAs, Data Specialists, Devs and more.
 Here is the 26/11 – Day Rate Jobs: (2025) blast.
 By the way, Elwyn is a bonafide UK IT contractor, you can trust him and he also once upona time worked for Deutsche Bank!